morteza-mogharrab/Recommender-System/README.md

 - Xuemeng Song
 - Liqiang Nie

-## Acknowledgments
-Special thanks to all contributors for their invaluable efforts in making this tutorial on recommender systems possible.

 ## How to Use
 1. Clone the repository to your local machine.
 2. Ensure you have Python installed, preferably version 3.11.5.